Camp Fatima (New Hampshire): Program

 For those who wish to attend the camp over the age of 15, they can apply for the CIT (Counselor in Training) program.
-For the campers, the camp has cabins, with each cabin having approximately 8 bunk beds.
+For the campers, the camp has cabins, with each cabin having approximately eight bunk beds.

+Fatima previously held "Exceptional Citizens Week" where people ages 9 and older with intellectual or physical challenges a week of traditional camp activities such as horseback riding, swimming, boating, arts and crafts, and more at no cost to the camper.
+In 2024 Camp Fatima decided to cancel their "Exceptional Citizens Week" citing "catholic values" not being upheld in an October 19th email from Bishop Peter Libasci.